 collapsed expanded

-Cerebras pulled its S-1 filing in October 2025, but Reuters reported in December that Cerebras is looking to refile, with an IPO date potentially coming in Q2 2026.28
+Cerebras withdrew its original S-1 filing in October 2025 but is reportedly planning to refile, with an IPO date potentially coming in Q2 2026.
+The Information reported that the company aims to raise approximately $3 billion at a valuation of about $35 billion.38

 collapsed expanded